idsc-frazzoli/retina/doc/dubilab_guidelines.md

 ## Begin of Day

 * communicate experiments to be conducted during the day
-* agree on order of experiments for instance due number of people required, or obstacle layout
+* agree on order of experiments for instance due to required number of people, or obstacle layout
 * write schedule on whiteboard

 ## Setup of gokart PC

 * run `./setup_lcm` in the home directory
 * connect to ETH wifi
-* activate the Davis 240C using `JAERViewer.java`
+* activate `JAERViewer.java` (for readout of the Davis 240C camera)

 ## Operations

 ### Before

 * ensure that no loose parts are on the gokart
-* ensure that no cables are sticking out
+* ensure that no cables are sticking out of the chassis
 * clear rock debris from the track.
 Loose rocks may impact against the IMU, which deteriorates the state estimation.
 * after plugging in the USB cable to the gokart PC wait ~20 seconds before starting `QuickStartGui.java`.
-This delay is required for the system to connect to the IMU.
+This delay is required for the system to detect the IMU at `/dev/ttyACM0`.

 ### After